 Where do I go to receive Conservation Framing?

 The framer that gave you this information did so because she or he believes in and practices Conservation Framing.
-It is important that you entrust your valuable framing projects only to just such a trained professional who cares about the conservation process, has experience and the necessary skills and techniques, and who is committed to using high quality conservation materials throughout your entire project.
+It is important that you entrust your valuable framing projects only to just such a trained professional who cares about the conservation process, has experience and the necessary skills and techniques, and who are committed to using high-quality conservation materials throughout your entire project.

 If my framer has used conservation quality materials, why would I ever need a check-up?